 Kelly holds a Masters in Strategic Communication from Leeds University, is a former Master of the City of London Guild of PR Practitioners, and is a former winner of the International Visual Communications Association’ Career in the Industry’ Award.

-Having grown up in Bromley, Charlotte returned to Kent in 2008 and is now Head of Charity Partnerships at In Kind Direct, a UK charity connecting not-for-profit organisations and companies to help ensure that everyone has access to life’s essentials and that no usable product goes to waste.
+Having grown up in Bromley, and spent six years in Canterbury, Charlotte is now Partnerships & Impact Director at In Kind Direct, a UK charity connecting not-for-profit organisations and companies to help ensure that everyone has what they need to be clean, safe and well.

 Being a Trustee for CXK gives her a real opportunity to contribute further to a region she has known her whole life.